aumaro-nyc/INTegrity/README.txt

     The encrypted file will be written into the folder encrypted and decrypted file will be written into the folder decrypt.

+ *Note: Only .txt files can be encrypted and decrypted.
+Also the decrypted file will no longer contain any newline characters that were in the original file.

 Files will all end up in the folder called encrypted/decrypted (based on selected option) under the same name the original file was called.